Sokkeldirektoratet

 (2) A meter in a measuring system with a prover shall be proved:

-1. As soon as possible after start-up to verify compliance with performance requirements in Section 38 and to determine the sensitivity of the calibration factors in relation to variations in the measurand and in influence quantities, as well as to determine validity ranges for the calibration factors.
+1. As soon as possible after start-up to verify compliance with the performance requirements in Section 38 and to determine the sensitivity of the calibration factors in relation to variations in the measurand and in influence quantities, as well as to determine validity ranges for the calibration factors.

 2. At least every four days, if the meter is being used to measure oil delivered to pipeline.
 The interval can gradually be increased to every 14 days if stable operating conditions and acceptable reproducibility can be documented.